-If you are seriously committed to a single company for your investment, you believe the future is great for them and that you want to use their success to help build your wealth, you could consider dividend reinvestment plans.
+If you are seriously committed to a single company for your investment, believe the future is great for them, and want to use their success to help build your wealth, you could consider dividend reinvestment plans.

-Instead of receiving a quarterly dividend payment from the company, you can elect to have the dividend reinvested into a DRIP.
-This means that the dividend payment you would receive will be used to by more shares in that company.
-You are also not simply limited to your dividends being in-invested to buy extra shares, you can also directly buy extra shares through the DRIP account.
+Instead of receiving a quarterly dividend payment from the company, you can reinvest the dividend into a DRIP.
+This means that the dividend payment you would receive will be used to buy more shares in that company.
+You are also not limited to your dividends being in-invested to buy extra shares; you can also directly buy extra shares through the DRIP account.

-If you have established a DRIP with a company that administers it’s own Plan, then the reinvested dividends will normally purchase the shares with Zero Commission, as there is no broker acting as the middleman, therefore no brokerage fee.
+Suppose you have established a DRIP with a company that administers its own plan.
+In that case, the reinvested dividends will normally purchase the shares with Zero Commission, as no broker is acting as the middleman; therefore, no brokerage fee.

 Biography: Barry D. Moore CFTe

 Barry is an IFTA Certified Market Analyst with 20 years of investing experience, Author & Investment Blogger.
 Previous lives include holding key executive roles in Strategic IT & Business Model Development for Silicon Valley Global Corporations.